open-PDC/BeagleBone-Pixel-Controllers/README.md

 # PDC Pixel Controllers

-PDC Pixel Controllers must be used with either a BeagleBone Black (Rev C), BeagleBone Black Wireless or a BeagleBone Green (not the wireless version) and all run on FPP software. **Tested ready to run Controllers with FPP installed on a MicroSD card can be purchased from me direct** however, the design files are open source and available on GitHub.
+PDC Pixel Controllers must be used with either a BeagleBone Black (Rev C), BeagleBone Black Wireless or a BeagleBone Green (not the wireless version) and all run on FPP software. **Fully tested ready to run Controllers with FPP installed on a MicroSD card can be purchased from me direct** however, the design files are open source and available on GitHub.
 EasyEDA was used for the PCB designs.

 ## Controller Boards